SynergiTech/laravel-postal/README.md

 As this is a driver for the main Laravel Mail framework, sending emails is the same as usual - just follow the Laravel Mail documentation - however we recommend you make use of the `PostalNotificationChannel` class to enable full email tracking within your software.

 ## Upgrading
+### Upgrading to V3
+If you are updating to Laravel 7, you will need to make use of version 3 to support the changes that have been made.
+Otherwise you should remain on version 2.

 ### Upgrading from V1 to V2
 **Please note** version 2 is backwards compatible with version 1 as long as you are not using a listener.
 Version 2 is also configured differently and includes many more features (including support for webhooks) so if you're upgrading from version 1, please take time to re-read this information.